These people know five languages: advice from polyglots on how to master a foreign speech

 The best way out of the situation is to communicate with native speakers.
 To do this, there are various applications in which you can select languages.

-American stand-ups joke that the Slavs are rude.
-In fact, it is not so, we just learned the language wrong
+American stand-up comedians joke that the Slavs are rude.
+In fact, this is not the case, we just learned the language incorrectly.

 In addition, you should choose a native speaker tutor who does not speak your first language from the start.
 Our brain copies the teacher, so if he speaks with a terrible accent, then we will also speak the same way.